ibm-cloud-docs/cis/faq.md

 {:#cis-faq-free-trial-plan-expired}
 {: faq}

 To avoid any data loss you must upgrade from Free Trial to Standard prior to the expiration date.
 After that, we only support upgrading the Plan or Deleting the CIS instance.
-If the instance is not deleted or upgraded after 45 days (from the initiation of the instance) the configuration domain, GLB, pools, and health checks are deleted automatically.
+If the instance is not deleted or upgraded after 45 days (from the initiation of the instance) the configuration domain, global load balancers, pools, and health checks are deleted automatically.

 ## How do I delete my CIS Instance?
 {:#{:#cis-faq-delete-instance}
 {: faq}

-To delete a CIS instance, you must first delete all GLBs, pools, and health checks.
+To delete a CIS instance, you must first delete all global load balancers, pools, and health checks.
 Then delete the associated domain (zone).
 Go to the **Overview** page and click the trash can icon next to the domain name located in the **Service Details** section to start the deletion process.

 ## I added a user to my account and gave that user permission to manage Internet Services instance(s).
 Why is that user facing authentication issues?
 {:#cis-faq-user-authentication-issue}
 {: faq}

 It's possible that you did not assign "service access roles" to the user.
 Note that there are two separate sets of roles:

 * Platform access
 * Service access